Overview

 ...

-image: ghcr.io/apollographql/router:v1.0.0
+image: ghcr.io/apollographql/router:v1.13.0

-container_name: apollo-router
+container_name: gateway

 restart: always